13-year-old Mason Christensen wants other kids with diabetes to be able to stay active.

 Mason is a student at North Oldham Middle School in Goshen, Kentucky, and is an avid sports enthusiast.
 He plays basketball and baseball and enjoys snow skiing, fishing and scuba diving.

 He and his family advocate for additional care and research so other kids with diabetes can stay active on the playing field and live healthy lives.
-In 2016 they established the Christensen Family Diabetes Sports Medicine Program at Norton Children’s Hospital to provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field, and conduct research into the management of diabetes in young athletes.
+In 2016 they established the Christensen Family Sports & Activity Program at Norton Children’s Hospital to provide individualized monitoring and education for children with Type 1 diabetes, both on and off the playing field, and conduct research into the management of diabetes in young athletes.

 The Lift A Life Foundation established the Wendy Novak Diabetes Center in 2013 with a $5 million gift.
 Created in 1999 through a charitable trust by David and Wendy Novak, the Lift a Life Foundation provides innovative grants to nonprofit partners serving Kentucky.